Dunkin777/surwave/readme.md

 Swagger should be available after several seconds at http://localhost:8080/swagger-ui.html

-**if you want to run backend part without container - change datasource url in application.yml from db to localhost**
+**If you want to run backend part without container - change datasource url in application.yml from db to localhost**